When you’re Medicare eligible, you enroll in Original Medicare. This provides the most basic coverage offered by the government.

 “You must have creditable prescription drug coverage, or you may incur a permanent late enrollment penalty.“

-Medigap, also known as Medicare Supplement plans, assists in paying for some of your out-of-pocket costs under Original Medicare, including cost-sharing expenses (copayments, deductibles, and coinsurance).
+Medigap, also known as Medicare Supplement plans, assists in paying for some out-of-pocket costs under Original Medicare, including cost-sharing expenses (copayments, deductibles, and coinsurance).
 Some include emergencies during international travel.

 Because Original Medicare (Parts A & B) does not include a cap on out-of-pocket costs, most enrollees have supplemental coverage if they don’t enroll in a Medicare Advantage plan.
 Medigap plans can not be used with a Medicare Advantage plan.